 Introduction: Clearly state the purpose of the study.
 Briefly summarize the rationale of the study and clearly indicate the lacunae or deficiencies in previous studies for which present study as been taken up.
 Give only pertinent references.
 Do not review the subject extensively.

 Materials and Methods: Clearly state the department or laboratories where the work was carried out.
-Mention whether approvals of Institute Research Council and Ethics Committees were obtained prior to commencement of the study.
+Mention whether approvals of Institute Research Council or Ethics Committees (IRB) were obtained prior to commencement of the study.
 Describe your selection of the observational or experimental subjects (patients or experimental animals, including controls) clearly.
 Identify the methods, apparatus (manufacturer's name and address in parenthesis) and procedures in sufficient detail to allow other workers to repeat the experiments.
 If the procedures involve an assay, include data on its accuracy, e. g. specificity, sensitivity and recovery.
 Give reference to established methods including statistical methods.
 Provide references and brief descriptions for methods that have been published but are not well known.
 Describe new or substantially modified methods.
 Give reasons for using them and evaluate their limitations.